MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

     Leave the **expiry_date** variable as it is for the exercise.
 This variable is used when generating the Shared Access Signature (SAS) URI.
 In practice, you will want to set an appropriate expiry date for your SAS.
 You can learn more about SAS [here](https://docs.microsoft.com/azure/storage/common/storage-sas-overview#how-a-shared-access-signature-works).

-1. In the integrated terminal for the **Labfiles/02-custom-document-intelligence** folder, enter the following command to run the script:
+1. In the terminal for the **Labfiles/02-custom-document-intelligence** folder, enter the following command to run the script:

     ```PowerShell
     $currentdir=(Get-Item .).FullName